marrony/kernel/README.md

 - setup a stack
 - setup a GDT with user/kernel segments
 - setup a IDT with dummy interrupt handlers
-- prints a hello message
+- install a timer
-- dispatch a interrupt and print its information
+- prints a hello message and clock ticks